Home Education FAQs

 We will acknowledge receipt of your letter and check if there is anything in your child’s record to cause concern.
 If we have no cause for concern and you have provided outline proposals of your educational provision, we should be able to grant written consent within six weeks from receipt of your letter.
-At this point, you will be provided with a named contact from the education authority who is familiar with home education.
 Where more information is required for your educational proposals, we will contact you as soon as possible.

 Can I withdraw my child from school as soon as I have sent my request letter?